jerry9871/CausalLinkSim/README.md

 - Causality is fundamental and speed of causality is constant and finite.
 - Everything only exists in relation to eveyryhing else.
 Without relation, there is no existence in spacetime and existence loses meaning.
 - Block universe doesn't exist and the future is not determined.
 Observers can't agree on simultaneity.
-- Time is not intertwined with space, rather it's just a metric of interaction speed.
+- Time is not intertwined with space as a dimension, rather it's just the **fundamental causality metric** of space.
 - A "field" of any kind requires its own, usually independent reference frame.
 Therefore, notion of field is a confusing mathematical abstraction.

 ## Expected outcomes (wish list)